shrmn/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+> Map creates a new array.

 2. What is the difference between a function and a method?

+> A method is associated with an object.

 3. What is closure?

+> A closure is a scope chain.
+It has access to its own scope, to outer function's variables, and to global variables.

 4. Describe the four rules of the 'this' keyword.

+* 1. By default, "this" binds to the Window.
+That means the value of "this" will be the Window Object.
+* 2. Implicit binding means "this" will be whatever called it.
+So, with example.this, "this" becomes "example".
+* 3. When using a constructor function, "this" becomes the name of the function created.
+* 4. When using call or apply, "this" becomes the name of whatever is called/applied. e.g. If you reference a variable, the variale name becomes "this"

 5. Why do we need super() in an extended class?

+> super() tells a parent constructor to pay attention to the child's attributes, and makes Object.create(this, Class) unnecessary (or, well, does it for us).

 ## Project Set up